AnushkaBhatnagar/Hype/README.md

-# Hype - Experience college like never before!
+# Hype - Experience College Like Never Before!

-Hype is an exhilarating web application designed to ignite the college experience.
-It serves as the ultimate hub for college clubs and committees, delivering an adrenaline-fueled platform that keeps students in the loop with the latest updates, upcoming events, and epic parties.
+Hype is a web application designed to ignite the college experience.
+It serves as the ultimate hub for college clubs and committees, delivering an adrenaline-fueled platform that keeps students in loop with the latest updates, upcoming events, and epic parties.
 Get ready to ride the wave of excitement as Hype takes you on a wild adventure, where the energy is contagious, the fun is unstoppable, and the memories are legendary.

 ## Getting Started